Doghey History, Family Crest & Coats of Arms

-Important Dates for the Doghey family
+Early History of the Doghey family

 This web page shows only a small excerpt of our Doghey research.
 Another 266 words (19 lines of text) covering the years 1075, 1150, 1501, 1175, 1527, 1615, 1527, 1615, 1675, 1671, 1809 and 1871 are included under the topic Early Doghey History in all our PDF Extended History products and printed products wherever possible.

 Many spelling variations of the surname Doghey can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Duffey, Duff, Duffy, O'Duffey, O'Duffy, Duffe, O'Duffe, Doey, Dohey, Doohey, O'Dowey and many more.